-Is semantic prosody real and worthy of scholarly interest?
+Is semantic prosody real and as such worthy of scholarly interest?
 Definitely.
-And in language teaching?
-Another yes, but with a proviso: it is a part of advanced-level L2 skills.
-In any case, it is significant, being a component contributing to the overall meaning of certain multiword units.
-Yet there are (still) vexing questions: Is it really (and necessarily so) - and to what extent - collocational, or indeed more broadly phraseological, in nature, and does it really stand for a type of meaning that has "a life of its own," existing over and above the "basic" denotative (also known as referential, conceptual, or cognitive) meaning of an item that one can actually dissociate it from?
-This one - doubtless a key issue - is more difficult to answer in absolute terms.
+What about language teaching?
+Another yes, but with a proviso - it is clearly part of advanced-level L2 skills.
+In any case, it is a significant semantic feature, being a component contributing to the overall meaning of certain multiword units of meaning.
+Yet there are (still) vexing questions: Is it really (and necessarily so) - and to what extent - collocational, or indeed more broadly necessarily phraseological, in nature, and moreover does it really stand for a type of meaning that has "a life of its own," existing over and above the "basic" denotative (also known variously as referential, conceptual, or cognitive) meaning of an item that one can actually dissociate it from?
+This one - doubtless a key issue - is more difficult to answer clearly and in absolute terms.
 To begin with, Hoey (2005, 23) points out that the claim made for semantic prosody that words are colored by their characteristic surroundings has been challenged.
 Thus it is hardly surprising that semantic prosody has been associated

-- (1) more or less absolutely with single-word items considered out of context for their attitudinal meaning existing besides denotation (e.g. utter, to cause, to provide), - (2) sometimes with multiword items only (e.g. to break out, to cause uncertainty/concern, to go in for something, day after day), whose constituents on their own either do or do not contain an element of attitudinal meaning, or

-(3) occasionally more vaguely with a lexical item in co(n)text.
-In line with this view, the translator Taylor (1998, 326), for one, defines semantic prosody as 'the semantic content or force of a lexical item in a given context.'
+- (1) more or less absolutely with single-word items considered out of context for their attitudinal meaning existing besides denotation (e.g., utter, to cause, to provide), - (2) sometimes with multiword items only (e.g., to break out, to go in for something, day after day), whose constituents usually do not contain any element of attitudinal meaning, or - (3) occasionally more vaguely with a lexical item in co(n)text as well.
+In line with this view, translator Taylor (1998, 326), for one, defines semantic prosody as 'the semantic content or force of a lexical item in a given context.'

-Furthermore, on another level, semantic prosody can be a kind of "additional," "separable" meaning, that is, one existing separate from the denotation (e.g. to credit somebody with [doing] something, to put an end to something, to fragment), and yet in other cases this does not seem to be the case (much-vaunted, self-indulgent).
-But can this be determined in a foolproof manner?
+Furthermore, on another level, in some cases, semantic prosody is a kind of "additional," "separable" meaning in the sense that it can be considered as existing separate from the denotation (e.g., to credit somebody with [doing] something, to put an end to something, to fragment), and yet in other cases this does not seem to be the case (much-vaunted, self-indulgent).
+But can we determine this in a foolproof manner?
 Hardly.
-However this may be, the analysis can be also carried out in a broader-based if vaguer fashion: Thus e.g. the very term semantic prosody can be used to acknowledge the fact that the habitual collocates of the core unit of meaning naked eye - more specifically, their semantic constituency - are capable of coloring it; in this case, the coselection of the unit with verbs/adjectives related to the notion of 'visibility' activates a semantic prosody which suggests DIFFICULTY (González and Macarro 2000, 107).
+However this may be, the analysis can be also carried out in a broader-based if vaguer fashion: Thus e.g. the very term semantic prosody can be used to acknowledge the fact that the habitual collocates of the core unit of meaning naked eye - more specifically, their semantic constituency - are capable of coloring it; in this case, the coselection of the unit with verbs/adjectives related to the notion of 'visibility' activates a semantic prosody which suggests DIFFICULTY (Pérez-González and Sánchez-Macarro 2000, 107).